 AP FACT CHECK: Trampled truths in Trump-Corker dustup

-Further, Corker’s chief of staff, Todd Womack, says Trump called Corker after that to ask that he reconsider his decision to leave the Senate.
-The aide says Trump “reaffirmed that he would have endorsed him,” and had said so many times.
+In fact, Trump urged Corker to run during a private meeting in September, AP learned.
+And Corker’s chief of staff, Todd Womack, said Trump called Corker after that to ask that he reconsider his decision to leave the Senate.
+Trump “reaffirmed that he would have endorsed him, as he has said many times,” the aide said.